sean-codes/atoms-touchbar/README.md

 The touchbar package for Atom.io

+# Focus
+The focus of this package is to extend some keyboard functionallity rather than duplicate common keyboard shortcuts in atom.

 # Features

-Multiclipboard
+## Multiclipboard
+![Multiclipboard Example][(https://github.com/sean-codes/atom-touchbar/blob/master/example_clipboard.gif?raw=true "Multiclip Board Example")]

 Select your text, click the copy button.
 Choose an icon.
 This will save the copy to your clip board.
 By pressing the icon it will paste that text!

-Color Picker
+## Color Picker

 Choose a color from the colorpicker tool.
 Click to paste either HEX, RGB, or RGBA.
 The color will be saved as a recent color if you need it again!

-Particles
+## Particles

 Press the `:]` key to open up a particle effect that really shows how fancy your touchbar is!

-Extras
+## Extras
    * Focus - Hides Left and Right docks
    * GitHub - Opens GitHub dock